javierchapa07/GMT-Interview/README.md

 *When in home screen you have 4 buttons in the corners*
 - Top Left / Undo button, it goes back to previous state, removing most recently added text or loaded image
 - Top Right / Edit button, this starts the brush process, it changes the buttons for editing purposes
-- Bottom Left / Load button, it lets you load an image from your gallery, **THE IMAGE NEEDS TO BE SMALLER THEN THE SCREEN SO THE PIXELS CAN MATCH, PENDING ENHANCEMENT**
+- Bottom Left / Load button, it lets you load an image from your gallery **THE IMAGE NEEDS TO BE SMALLER THEN THE SCREEN SO THE PIXELS CAN MATCH, PENDING ENHANCEMENT**
 - Bottom Right / Save button, it saves the current image to your gallery with the changes made

 *When in edit state, you have 4 different buttons in the corners too*